 Kristen Eichensehr is Assistant Professor of Law at UCLA School of Law.
 Her primary research and teaching interests center on international, foreign relations, and national security law issues, including cybersecurity.

 Eichensehr is a graduate of Harvard University, the University of Cambridge, and Yale Law School.
 During law school, Eichensehr served as Executive Editor of the Yale Law Journal and Articles Editor of the Yale Journal of International Law.
 Before joining the UCLA faculty, Eichensehr clerked for Chief Judge Merrick B. Garland of the U.S. Court of Appeals for the D.C.
 Circuit and for Justices Sandra Day O’Connor and Sonia Sotomayor of the Supreme Court of the United States.
 Eichensehr also served as Special Assistant to the Legal Adviser of the U.S. Department of State and practiced at Covington & Burling LLP in Washington, D.C., where she specialized in appellate litigation, international and national security law, and cybersecurity issues.
-Eichensehr is a term member of the Council on Foreign Relations, a former visiting fellow at the Hoover Institution, and a member of the International Law Association’s Study Group on Cybersecurity, Terrorism, and International Law.
+Eichensehr is a term member of the Council on Foreign Relations, a former visiting fellow at the Hoover Institution, and an affiliate scholar at the Center for Internet and Society at Stanford Law School.
 She is a frequent contributor to and member of the editorial board of the national security blog, Just Security.

 Eichensehr’s recent scholarship has appeared or is forthcoming in the Virginia Law Review, the Georgetown Law Journal, the Texas Law Review, and the American Journal of International Law.